WAVM: Telethon

 Every year WAVM hosts a telethon which donates money to those in need in the areas getting the Beacon newspaper.
 Taking place over one weekend in December, this is a 40-hour event, meaning that there are students working every hour of the night and day.
-There are normally six- seven telethon hosts, who stay up for the full forty hours.
+There are normally six-seven telethon hosts, who stay up for the full 40 hours.

-Tech crew: The tech crew in the Beacon Santa Telethon are hand selected by captains and the administration in WAVM.
+The tech crew in the Beacon Santa Telethon are hand selected by captains and the administration in WAVM.
 The tech crew is a group of highly trained individuals who coordinate the technical setup of the telethon, often getting more in-depth and intricate with the inner workings in the studio and auditorium.
 The group consists of 20-30 members varying on the year and is led by Trained Captains and a Head Tech.

-Hosts: The hosts are the on-air talent during the Telethon.
+The hosts are the on-air talent during the Telethon.
 Several students apply to be hosts but only a select few will get the position.
 The selection is based on involvement in WAVM and their ability to be professional during the Telethon.
 The Hosts do a majority of their work before the telethon.
 This work includes gathering monetary donations from businesses in the area, collecting auction items, and scheduling acts to help fill the air-time.

 This telethon earns money for the poor and needy in many ways.
 Each staff member must raise at least 100 dollars in donations and pledges in order to stay overnight.
 Every donation of 25 dollars or more goes up on the Donor Board.

 An auction takes place up until one hour before the end of the telethon, with hundreds of items being bid on.

 Along with auctions, local bands and other talents perform.
 Popular acts that tend to reappear The Maynard Community Band, Christmas Carol singing, and Mrs. Clause reading a story to children, Mr.Vic singing to children, Hosts vs Tech Crew, various food challenges.

 The Grand Finale takes place at noon on Sunday, where the hosts thank the sponsors, donors, and parent volunteers, and reveal the grand total, which they are always striving to get higher than the previous year.
 The Telethon raises anywhere between $28,000 and $40,000 depending on the economy for needy families of surrounding communities so that they can have a proper Christmas.